liftoffio/LiftoffAds-Unity/README.md

 1. Download the [Liftoff MoPub Adapter SDK][latest-mopub].
 2. Unzip and import the `.unitypackage` into your project.
 3. Initialize MoPub manually with Liftoff as a custom mediated network.
+   Make sure to replace the placeholder ad unit ID and API key.
 4. After building for iOS, navigate to `Build Settings` and set `Runpath Search Paths` to `@executable_path/Frameworks`.